Welcome to the 2020

 We are pleased to announce the launch of the 2020 King & Wood Mallesons Contemporary First Nations Art Award.
 In its second season, the Award is a biennial competition established by KWM to promote and encourage the highest standard of Aboriginal and Torres Strait Islander art practice in Australia.
 The inaugural award was held in NSW in 2018.

-This year the exhibition will be held in Victoria.
-Opening in November at Melbourne not-for-profit theatre and gallery fortyfivedownstairs, the exhibition will showcase and celebrate the outstanding contribution of Aboriginal and Torres Strait Islander (First Nations) artists to Australian culture.
+The exhibition will be held in Victoria in 2021.
+Opening from 5 - 28 July at Melbourne not-for-profit theatre and gallery fortyfivedownstairs, the exhibition will showcase and celebrate the outstanding contribution of Aboriginal and Torres Strait Islander (First Nations) artists to Australian culture.

 As a result of the far-reaching impact of COVID-19 this year, we have re-allocated the prize pool to provide opportunity for more winners.
 In addition to the King & Wood Mallesons Contemporary First Nations Art Award of $20,000 and the VIC Local Artist Award of $5,000, there will be three additional Highly Commended Awards, valued at $2,000 each, and a People’s Choice Award valued at $1,000.
 Each prize is non-acquisitive.